Challenges in marketing the ocarina

 - Ocarinas are often designed for visuals first, and there is a lack of awareness of how design impacts playability.

-- The lack of a standardised ergonomic design makes it extremely hard to teach playing technique as there is no way to know what ocarina a player will have.
+- The lack of a standardised ergonomic design makes it extremely hard to teach playing technique, as there is no way to know what ocarina a player will have.

 Ocarinas also have diverse playing characteristics, but the terms for describing them are poor or non-existent.
-For instance, the terms 'low breath' and 'high breath' describe the shape of the breath curve, yet carry little meaning as they are subjective.
-What one maker considers high breath often doesn't align with another maker, and may not align with the players expectation.
+For instance, the terms 'low breath' and 'high breath' describe the shape of the breath curve, yet carry little meaning, as they are subjective.
+What one maker considers high breath often doesn't align with another maker, and may not align with the player's expectation.

 It also appears that a lot of terminology was developed with little awareness of other instruments—for example, the naming of pitch ranges.
 The term 'bass' is used to refer to ocarinas pitched around middle C, which in other instruments is not considered 'bass'.